-I do not consider that the information relating specifically to the third parties would be relevant to the broader scope of your request, as you are seeking access which wholly relates to other individuals.
+I do not consider that the information relating specifically to the a third party would be relevant to the broader scope of your request, as you are seeking access to information related to the contract rather than information which wholly relates to other individuals.

-I am satisfied that the disclosure of the information within the documents would involve an unreasonable disclosure of personal information about a number of individuals.
+I am satisfied that the disclosure of the information within the documents would involve an unreasonable disclosure of personal information about an individual.